ATV's aerial array

 The point of this little story is to show practically how strong poles are and also that instead of going to all the trouble of adding the stays we could probably have got away with just changing the pole for a thicker 14G/2.0mm one.
 After all, in our tests at 10ft (= an 8ft 4in unsupported length) a 14G pole was 50% stronger than a 16G item.

-In a similar vein, a customer of ours installed an 18ft pole using a 10ft x2in pole and an 8ft H/D satellite pole, joining them with a 2in pole coupler.
-He accidentally put the thinner (16G/1.6mm) 10ft x 2in pole at the bottom rather than the Satellite pole.
+In a similar vein, a customer of ours installed an 18ft pole using a 10ft x 2in x 1.6mm pole (though we actually stopped selling these in Sept 21) and an 8ft H/D satellite pole, joining them with a 2in pole coupler.
+He accidentally put the thinner (16G/1.6mm) 10ft x 2in pole at the bottom rather than the 2.0mm wall thickness Satellite pole.
 The install had a big XB16A aerial on it and to be fair it did blow down, but only after 5 years and it took the (almost) hurricane winds we had in that infamous month of Feb 2014 to fail it.
 I suspect if the thicker (= stronger) 14G/2.0mm pole had been at the bottom it may well have stayed up even in those exceptionally high winds.

 Also see "Pole Gauge #3" in the section on Amateur radio installs (below).